ishmumzaman/Winter-2024-projects/Attendance Controller/README.md

 # **Project Overview**
 This Python script demonstrates how to perform face recognition in real time using a webcam feed.
-It leverages the power of several popular libraries—most notably OpenCV, face_recognition, NumPy, and datetime—to detect faces, compare them against a database of known employees, and log attendance data.
+It leverages the power of several popular libraries, most notably OpenCV, face_recognition, NumPy, and datetime, to detect faces, compare them against a database of known employees, and log attendance data.
 The overall workflow involves:

 - Collecting employee images into a database (a folder named *Employees*).
 - Encoding all known faces to numerical representations using the **face_recognition** library.